An overview of how to implement Single Sign-On for mobile apps with OpenID Connect, offering use cases and examples.

 OpenID Connect Request Parameters

-They are optional, but by passing these parameters, the client can specify authentication and modify the configured authentication behavior.
-You can think of them as instructions for the authentication service.
+These parameters are optional in OpenID Connect.
+They allow the client to specify and modify the configured authentication behavior.
+You can think of them as instructions for the identity server.

 ParameterDescriptionCommentExample

-acr_valuesGoverns the allowed authentication method for SSO.Requests that Curity uses a certain authenticator (or group of authenticators).
+acr_valuesGoverns the allowed authentication method for SSO.Requests that the identity server uses a certain authentication method.
 Multiple strings are separated with space.acr_values=urn:se:curity:authentication:html-form:html1

 Photo of Curity